flare-foundation/docs/docs/infra/data/deploying.md

 To run on the real network you will have to face some new challenges:

-* **Gain vote power**: A price provider can only whitelist himself as a provider if they have enough vote power.
+* **Gain vote power**: A data provider can only whitelist himself as a provider if they have enough vote power.
-* **Observation node**: It is recommended that each price provider runs an observation node.
+* **Observation node**: It is recommended that each data provider runs an observation node.
 * **Timing issues**: You will face two challenges:
     * Align with the on-chain time data.
 The on-chain timestamp might skew up to 30-40 seconds from the real world time.
     * Figure out when to submit your price data.
 If you submit too late, the transaction might not get included, if submitting too early the price data might not be accurate enough.